JamesYang007/adelie/README.md

 # Adelie

-This repository contains research about group-lasso.
-Specifically, we hope to consolidate all empirical studies about how group-lasso regarding its performance based on different methods, literature overview, and application results to decide which implementation/application makes most sense depending on the situation.
+_A fast, flexible Python package for group elastic net._

+TODO: details.

 ## Installation

-MacOS users must have `OpenMP` installed in their system as a prerequisite.
+Users must have `OpenMP` installed in their system as a prerequisite.

+For MacOS/Linux users using `gcc` compiler, there is nothing to do since
+`OpenMP` is already shipped with `gcc`.

-The simplest method is to install with `brew`:
+For MacOS users using `clang` compiler, the simplest method is to install with `brew`:
 ```
 brew install libomp
 ```

-Install the stable version with `pip`:
+Install `adelie` (stable) with `pip`:
 ```
 pip install adelie
 ```